 Marisa Linton, historian

 Robespierre could be as ruthless as he was single-minded.
 He used the CPS and the organs of the Terror to eradicate many of his rivals, most notably Georges Danton (April 1794).
-On his way to the guillotine Danton predicted that Robespierre would soon follow – and so it proved to be.
+On his way to the guillotine, Danton predicted that Robespierre would soon be following him – and so it proved to be.
 Robespierre’s fall from grace was the product of several miscalculations.
-By mid-1794 Robespierre was unpopular both with his fellow deputies and many Parisians, a fact suggested several assassination plots against him.
+By mid-1794, Robespierre was unpopular both with his fellow deputies and many Parisians, a fact suggested several assassination plots against him.
 Robespierre’s attempt to create an artificial religion, the Cult of the Supreme Being, with himself at the helm, invited accusations of megalomania.
 Finally, the passing of the Law of 22 Prairial, which expanded and escalated the Terror, drove many of Robespierre’s politicians into a panic.
-A loose coalition formed and plotted to purge Robespierre before he could purge them.
-The end came on July 27th 1794, when Robespierre and his followers were cornered in the Hôtel de Ville.
+A loose coalition began plotting to purge Robespierre before he could purge them.
+The end came on July 27th 1794 when Robespierre and his followers were cornered in the Hôtel de Ville.
 Shot through the jaw, Robespierre was hauled away and guillotined the next day.
 His death signalled a rapid and profound transformation in the revolution, the end of the Reign of Terror and the beginning of the Thermidorian Reaction.

 1. Maximilien Robespierre was the most significant revolutionary leader of the radical period (1792-94), a critical figure in the Committee of Public Safety (CPS) and an architect of the Reign of Terror.

 2. Raised by his grandparents, Robespierre was an outstanding student once famously snubbed by King Louis XVI.
 He obtained a law degree and returned to his native Arras, where he excelled as a lawyer.